 As mentioned previously, we lose a large amount of heat through the tops of our head, a skull cap will trap the heat in, not to mention cover your ears and keep your forehead warm.
 Most skull caps will have a thicker section to cover the forehead, while the remainder is made from a lightweight, breathable material to prevent overheating.

 At these temperatures, long-finger lightweight gloves won't be enough to keep your hands warm.
-Look for an insulated glove with Windstopper material on the outer that is also waterproof.
+Look for an insulated glove with Windstopper material on the outside that also has waterproof properties.
 It's worth considering putting a pair of inners underneath your gloves to add an extra layer of warmth if you suffer from poor circulation.

 Neoprene over shoes

-Neoprene overshoes are a great option for your feet for the same reason they are great for your hands.
+Neoprene overshoes are an excellent option for your feet for the same reason they are great for your hands.
 Neoprene is waterproof, windproof and provides excellent insulation.

 Hit the snooze button or jump on the trainer.